 New Americans.
 This Buyer group tends to be buying jobs.
 They are often overqualified but have language barriers, and they typically buy businesses such as delis, convenience stores, and gas-and-go stations.

 Corporate Sales & Middle Managers.
 They are similar to the tradesmen but they tend to buy a little larger business.
 They buy profitable businesses and are interested in proven results: they do not want to re-invent the wheel.
 They tend to buy businesses with two or three office support staff in addition to the production and sales people who know how to ‘run the shop’ when the owner is out.
 They will often pay the best price because they are paying for the complete system including customer lists and goodwill.
 Typical transactions range from $350,000 to $1,500,000.

 Key Employees.
 Key employees are often the best Buyers because they really know the business and they often have demonstrated experience running it.
 They have a vested interest and have already bought into solving the problems and living with the risk inherent in that business.
 However, many times key employees do not have the cash and the access to capital to buy the business.
 They also may not have the energy or interest in being an owner.
 Many owners have assumed their 60 year old managers would want to buy them out only to learn that the managers intend to retire the day the owner does.

 Remember, in all cases, identify your best buyer.
 Improve and market your business to attract that buyer.
-If you are unsure about your best buyer do not hesitate to call or email. and have a confidential conversation.Gregory R. Caruso, Esquire, CPA, CVA
+If you are unsure about your best buyer do not hesitate to call or email. and have a confidential conversation.Gregory R. Caruso, JD, CPA, CVA